Alarming numbers: about 52% of Dogs and 57% of Cats are obese in the US! This problem affects mainly middle-aged pets.

 Preparation for the neutering surgery will begin the night before.
 The dog should not receive food 10-12 hours before the operation.
 This will ensure that the dog’s stomach has emptied by the time he’s put under general anesthesia and decrease the chances he will vomit and aspirate it into his lungs.

 Here are some ideas to prep your house for a less mobile pet:

 1. Raise the dog bowls up off the ground so that the dog can easily access while wearing a cone. (a box turned upside down will do)

 2. Line your dog’s bed with plastic, most likely he will vomit after the surgery.
 You can use a gallon trash back opened and duct tape.

 3. Make sure your dog’s bed, food and water is in a quiet room, free of stairs or obstacles, away from other animals and children, and off of any carpeting.

 4. Give your dog plenty of love and reinforcement.
+Immediately After

 Immediately following the operation your pet will typically require 18-24 hours to recover from the general anesthesia.
 When a dog owner picks up the dog from the veterinarian dog may exhibit symptoms like:

 • Grogginess, Lethargy and Sleeping (more than usual)